| |

 presence can be short lived.
 Ionization or a mineral

-believe that you might be better off avoiding this type of
+might be better off avoiding this type of sanitizer for the

-sanitizer for the first six months, in order to allow the
+first six months, in order to allow the plaster to

-Bromine has not been ruled out, except as related to cost.
+not been ruled out, except as related to cost.
+Bromine usage

-the sensitivity issues, I would give this approach the first
+issues, I would give this approach the first try.
+Trey

 that this information proves useful.
 To better assure proper